For Honduran migrants in caravan, the journey is personal

 If there’s any doubt about Honduras being a dangerous place, one need only talk to Joshua Belisario Sanchez Perez, a soft-spoken young man who worked odd jobs in the capital, Tegucigalpa.
 Back home, he had the misfortune of living in one of the most dangerous neighborhoods in a city full of them.

-He spoke with The Associated Press in an interview this week that aired back home, and afterward gang members showed up at his mother’s home angry that he had talked about the gang violence that forced him to flee.
+He spoke with The Associated Press in an interview this week that aired on TV back home, and afterward gang members showed up at his mother’s home angry that he had talked about the violence that forced him to flee.

 “Because I had talked about all the gangs, and all the crime,” Sanchez said.